SherG/sherrieg/content/blog/desantis-state-guard/index.md

 The first sentence of the artice states "that he [DeSantis], not the Pentagon, would control" this "civilian military force."

 Well, yes, that is how state guards work: the commander-in-chief <em>is</em> the governor.
 State guards operate under the military laws of the state they are based in.
 The Pentagon doesn't control state guards and never has.
-So why mention the Pentagon?

 Reconstitution of a state guard would be a low-priority - even boring - news story, but a stream of sensationalism followed with claims that DeSantis wanted a private army that would ominously do his bidding.
 I admit I fell for the clickbait myself! ("He wants what?" -click- "Oh!
 It's just a story about reconstituting a state guard!")